Granzyme B antibody | GB11

 - Flow Cytometry

-- This antibody has been reported to function as a capture reagent in sandwich ELISA assays for soluble Granzyme B in conjunction with biotin conjugated GB10 as detection reagent.
+- Mouse anti Human granzyme B antibody, clone GB11 may be used as a capture reagent in sandwich ELISA assays for soluble Granzyme B in conjunction with biotin conjugated clone GB10 (MCA2119B) as a detection reagent.

 References for Granzyme B antibody